percona/percona-xtradb-cluster/doc/source/install/docker.rst

     mysql: [Warning] Using a password on the command line interface can be insecure.
     Welcome to the MySQL monitor.
 Commands end with ; or \g.
     Your MySQL connection id is 12
-    Server version: 5.7.19-17-57-log Percona XtraDB Cluster (GPL), Release rel17, Revision c10027a, WSREP version 29.22, wsrep_29.22
+    Server version: |!version|-log Percona XtraDB Cluster (GPL), Release rel17, Revision c10027a, WSREP version 29.22, wsrep_29.22

-    Copyright (c) 2009-2017 Percona LLC and/or its affiliates Copyright (c) 2000, 2017, Oracle and/or its affiliates.
+    Copyright (c) 2009-2020 Percona LLC and/or its affiliates Copyright (c) 2000, 2020, Oracle and/or its affiliates.
 All rights reserved.

     Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective